Ger C. Bout: Solo

 Bout gradually found that the images he presented played an essential role in his projects.
 With just a few images and hardly any explanation, the proposals he submitted were met with enthusiasm wherever he went, even by people he had never met before.
-He created new buildings – new installations – and in that way, also new images.
+He created new buildings–new installations–and in that way, also new images.
 Some projects existed for only 24 hours, while others seem to stay forever.

 Images have always played an essential role in his work and in his contacts with others.
-They still do.
 After accomplishing large scale international projects for more than 25 years, Bout now concentrates on images themselves as a solo artist.
 Photography always fascinated Bout.
 In his youth he used simple camera's and homebuilt darkroom equipment set up in his parents' converted bathroom.
 Now he likes to use old fashioned large format camera's and modern digital camera's and printers to produce his work.
 While in the old days of his career he would invite other people to photograph for him, more and more he has begun documenting everything himself.
 His attention went from photography as a medium for documentation to photography as an independent way of creating images.